AlessandroDalMas/AzureDevOps-Extension/README.md

 1. Duplicated node_modules folder
 2. Missing translations from Italian language
 3. Compiling errors from typescript, but it still compiles
-4. I was not able to use the charts offered by microsoft, so imported Chartjs library
-5. Related to point 4, there are typescript errors because I did not import the types

 # To be implemented

 1. Missing unit test
 2. Resolve typescript conflicts
-3. vss-extension.json to be updated
-4. Migration to new azure web extension library